daniel-lerch/openkool/README.md

 You cannot skip major upgrades.
 If you want to upgrade from R45 to R48 for example you have to migrate to R46, R47 and finally to R48.

 ## Contributing
 Contributions are very welcome.
 Please open an issue to discuss your wishes before implementing them.
+For setting up a development environment on Windows you will find `install/devenv.ps1` very useful.